Unless you have reached some kind of self-actualization on the spiritual level, I bet most of you have set yourself a New Year’s resolution this year.

 Exercise enthusiasts face a tougher challenge in the Canadian winter, mainly because of the snow in most parts of the country, which trims down a lot of the options (like my favourite past time: running).
 Not to worry though because I found this uber awesome list (it really is cool and simple) of all the public swimming pools in Canada that should all be free.
 Swimming is a great way to work out the entire body, stay fit, as well as relieve stress and anxiety.
-Make it even more fun by getting all the right gear like these underwater earphones.
+Make it even more fun by getting all the right gear like underwater earphones.

 Here is also a handy list of ski hills in Canada.
 Since not too many discounts are made available as of January, think about getting group passes as early as October for serious discounts.
 It’s highly possible that some of you may get lucky upon typing the name of the hill you are interested in, followed by the term ‘discounts or coupon’ in Google and seeing the results that come up.
 In some cases, sport shops will have coupons and discount tickets available for purchase.
-If you need to get some gear to hit the slopes, take a look at Sport Chek for equipment and apparel as well as Sears for thermals as they both have regular sales and coupons.
+If you need to get some gear to hit the slopes, take a look at Sport Chek for equipment and apparel as well as The Bay for thermals as they both have regular sales and coupons.

 Of course, winter is also the perfect period of the year to play hockey at the local park.
 While it may not be the cheapest activity it shouldn’t be too tough to find a decently-priced pair of skates at a second-hand sports store.
 Otherwise, most families have a few old pairs hidden somewhere in the basement.
 All you need to do is to ask.